Mithun1508/Responsive-Login-Form/README.md

-# Build a responsive login form using HTML and SCSS.
+# Build a responsive login form using Pure HTML and SCSS.

 Here we have created a main container div and the whole form is divided in two main sections.